Updated April 21, 2025

 Type 2 diabetes is a chronic illness that occurs when the body has difficulty regulating its blood sugar.
 Your body creates blood sugar by digesting the food you eat into sugar (glucose) – which is then transported through the bloodstream to be used for energy and stored in your cells for later use.
 Your pancreas produces an important hormone called insulin that helps your cells absorb and store glucose.

-In individuals with type 2 diabetes, their cells have increasing resistance to insulin, making it difficult for cells to absorb glucose and thus leading to high levels of blood sugar.
-This is not to be confused with type 1 diabetes, which is from the body unable to produce enough insulin, resulting in high blood sugar.
-Contrary to popular belief, type 2 diabetes is not caused by eating too much sugar, but has more to do with how we process glucose in our body.
-That being said, our body is able to quickly absorb and convert simple carbohydrates which can result in a spike in blood sugar compared to complex carbohydrates and protein which are absorbed more slowly.
+In individuals with type 2 diabetes, their cells have increasing resistance to insulin.
+This makes it harder for the cells to take in sugar, causing high blood sugar levels.
+This is not to be confused with type 1 diabetes, which is when the body is unable to produce enough insulin, resulting in high blood sugar.
+Contrary to popular belief, type 2 diabetes is not caused by eating too much sugar; instead, the condition has more to do with how sugar is processed in the body.

 How is type 2 diabetes diagnosed?

-Type 2 diabetes is diagnosed through lab testing checking blood sugar (with different thresholds depending on the type of test and if you were fasting beforehand) and by identifying symptoms, if present.
-The lab test may check your blood sugar directly or calculate your hemoglobin A1C, a measure of your average blood sugar level over the past three months.
+Type 2 diabetes is diagnosed through lab testing checking blood sugar (with different thresholds depending on the type of test and if you were fasting beforehand) The lab test may check your blood sugar directly or calculate your hemoglobin A1C, a measure of your average blood sugar level over the past three months.
 If you have multiple readings that show high blood sugar levels, then your healthcare provider may diagnose you with diabetes.
-Which type of diabetes will depend on your risk factors (age and family history to name a few) and presentation, but your healthcare provider will help you understand the diagnosis and if additional testing is needed.
+Your healthcare provider will help you understand the diagnosis and if additional testing is needed.

 Symptoms of diabetes